kettanaito/naming-cheatsheet/README.md

 ```

 ### `should`
-Reflects a positive conditional statement (returns `Boolean`) tightly coupled with a certain action.
+Reflects a positive conditional statement (usually `boolean`) coupled with a certain action.

 ```js
 function shouldUpdateUrl(url, expectedUrl) {